Geometry in Active Learning for Binary and Multi-class Image Segmentation: Geometry-based active learning

 \subsection{Combining Feature and Geometric Entropy}

 Finally, given a trained classifier, we can estimate both \featun{} and \geomun{}.
-To use them jointly, we should in theory estimate the joint probability distribution $p_{\theta,G}(y_i=\hat{y}|x_i)$ and the corresponding joint entropy.
-As this is not modeled by our AL procedure, we take advantage of the fact that the joint entropy is upper bounded by the sum of individual entropies $\mathcal{H}^{\theta}$ and $\mathcal{H}^{G}$.
+To use them jointly, we should in theory estimate the joint probability distribution $p_{\theta,G}(y_i=\hat{y} \mid x_i)$ and the corresponding joint entropy.
+As this is not modelled by our classification procedure, we take advantage of the fact that the joint entropy is upper bounded by the sum of individual entropies $\mathcal{H}^{\theta}$ and $\mathcal{H}^{G}$.
 Thus, for each supervoxel, we take the {\it Combined Uncertainty (\combun)} to be

-that is, the upper bound of the joint entropy.
+that is the upper bound of the joint entropy.
 The same rule can be equally applied to the Total entropy and entropy-based functions Selection Entropy and Conditional Entropy.
+If we directly sum up feature and geometric scores defined by {\it Min margin} and {\it Min max} of Settles~\cite{Settles12}, the resulting measure does not have a physical meaning.
+The combined uncertainty measure is more appealing thanks to its upper bound interpretation\footnote{Besides, in practice, we confirmed in preliminary experiments that the proposed way to combine uncertainties results in faster learning rate than the combination of {\it Min margin} and {\it Min max} scores.}.

-This principled way to combine the uncertainties gives much better results than simple summing up of the scores of the methods of~\cite{Settles10} {\it Min margin} and {\it Min max}.
-In practice, using this measure means that supervoxels that individually receive uncertain predictions and are in areas of non-smooth transition between classes will be considered first, as depicted by Fig.~\ref{fig:03-intuition}.
-Note that the AL method~\cite{Mosinska16} based on Zhou's propagation~\cite{Zhou04}, which is similar to the one we use, operates exclusively on $\mathcal{H}^G$.
-However, we experimentally observed on our datasets that considering the upper bound on the joint entropy from Eq.~\ref{eq:CombEntropy} results in a significant improvement in the learning curve.
+In practice, using this measure means that supervoxels that individually receive uncertain predictions {\em and} are in areas of non-smooth transition between classes will be considered first.
+Note that the AL method of~\cite{Mosinska16} based on Zhou's propagation~\cite{Zhou04}, which is similar to the one we use, operates exclusively on $\mathcal{H}^G$.
+However, we experimentally observed on our datasets that considering the upper bound on the joint entropy from Eq.~\ref{eq:CombEntropy} results in a significant improvement in the learning curve compared to single Feature or Geometric uncertainty alone.
 Our MATLAB implementation of {\it Combined Total Entropy} on \num{10} volumes of resolution \num{176x170x220} of the MRI dataset from Sec.~\ref{sec:MRI} takes \num{1.4}s per iteration (\num{2.3} GHz Intel Core i\num{7}, \num{64}-bit).
-The time performance is extremely important in the interactive applications.
+The possibility of real-time performance is extremely important in the interactive applications.

-\section{Batch-Mode Geometry Query Selection}
+\section{Batch-mode geometry query selection}